-• 3052.223-70 Removal or disposal of felony convictions during the hazardous substances-applicable licenses and permits.
+• 3052.223-70 Removal or disposal of hazardous substances-applicable licenses and permits.
 (Required in solicitations and contracts involving the removal or disposal of hazardous waste material.)
 Contractors will have to provide evidence of licenses and permits to perform hazardous substance removal.